 Although taking FMLA leave could potentially affect your seniority privileges and vacation time, it may be difficult to know whether your employer is legitimately refusing that promotion or raise, or whether your employer is in fact retaliating against you for taking FMLA leave.
 Needless to say, it is unlawful for an employer to retaliate against an employee because that employee needs to take or has taken FMLA-covered leave.

-If you even think that your employer improperly docked your vacation, denied you a promotion, or took some other negative action against you based on your need for FMLA leave, call the employment attorneys at the Spitz law firm for a free consultation today.
+If you even think that your employer improperly docked your vacation, denied you a promotion, or took some other negative action against you based on your need for FMLA leave, call the employment attorneys at Spitz, The Employee’s Law Firm for a free consultation today.
 If you feel that you are being denied leave rights under the Family Medical Leave Act (FMLA) or are being retaliated against for taking medical leave, you should call the right attorney as quickly as possible to schedule a free and confidential consultation.
 The phone number to contact an Ohio attorney for FMLA help is 866-797-6040.
 While you focus on your family medical needs, let our FLMA attorneys focus on your medical leave rights.